If you want to import a SolidWorks assembly, save all of the assembly’s files to a new folder.

 - In the list of all related files, ensure that everything you want to include in the assembly is selected.

-- (Required if your assembly has more than 5,000 parts) Select Save to Zip file, and browse to the folder you created in step 1.
+- Select Save to Zip file, and browse to the folder you created in step 1.
 Include a file name for the assembly.
 The name must match the name of the top-level assembly.

 Example: If the top-level assembly file is named TopLevelAssembly.sldasm, name the .zip file TopLevelAssembly.zip.